 WIS2 Overview

-WMO Information System 2.0 has been designed to meet the shortfalls of the current WIS and GTS, support the WMO’s Unified Data Policy and the Global Basic Observing Network (GBON), and meet the demand for high data volume, variety, velocity, and veracity.
+The WMO Information System 2.0 (WIS 2.0) has been designed to address the limitations of the current WIS and Global Telecommunication System (GTS).
+In particular, it supports the WMO’s Unified Data Policy and the Global Basic Observing Network (GBON) while meeting the growing demand for high-volume, high-velocity, and diverse data with strong reliability all all earth-system domains.

 WIS2 Global Services